Belthasaran/rhtools/README.md

 Name the file smw.sfc  and Place the file in the same folder you run the program from

+## FLIPS and ASAR

+- You need the floating IPS Patcher flips And ASAR 1.71 installed.

+- Those products are both under the GNU GPL.
+For your convenience: This website contains a copy of them:  Download  flips-rhtool-0.1_2023.tar.gz

+If you are a Windows Subsystem for Linux user,  then just use 7-zip to extract the file and its subfolders in C:\SNESGAMING

+Linux users can extract the archive and then copy  bin/flips and bin/asar   To  /usr/local/bin. tar zxvf flips-rhtool-0.1_2023.tar.gz sudo cp bin/flips /usr/local/bin sudo cp bin/asar /usr/local/bin

 ## Linux

 This program is written on Linux to run on Linux.